 Its typical dishes are included within the famous Mediterranean diet and its preparation requires a series of culinary customs of the most characteristic.

-Without a doubt, the first dish that comes to mind when you think of typical food of Italy is pizza, a dish that has been around the world and of which there are endless varieties.
+Without a doubt, the first dish that comes to mind when you think of typical food of Italy is Team Building, a dish that has been around the world and of which there are endless varieties.

 Of course, after pizza the next quintessential dish is pasta with its infinite versions, ingredients and accessories.
 Italian pasta is open to the imagination of those who cook it, although it has been some specific recipes that have triumphed over time.